 Public health authorities consider a positive PCR test to be a true positive, so a subsequent negative test would not change the requirement for isolation.
-This is consistent with the CDC’s current estimate that 40 percent of infected individuals are asymptomatic but still able to spread the virus.
+Research has shown that infected individuals may be asymptomatic but still able to spread the virus.

-- Asymptomatic: Isolate for 10 days after the first positive test.
+- Asymptomatic: Isolate for 5 days after the first positive test.
 Then wear a well-fitting mask at all times around others for another 5 days,

-- Symptomatic: Isolate for at least 10 days after symptom onset or until you have been fever free for at least 24 hours, whichever is longer.
+- Symptomatic: Isolate for at least 5 days after symptom onset or until you have been fever free for at least 24 hours, whichever is longer.
 Then wear a well-fitting mask at all times around others for another 5 days,

 Once you’ve tested positive for the virus, you do not need to be tested again for 90 days from symptom onset, if you became ill, or from the date of your positive test, if you remained asymptomatic.

 However, if you develop symptoms of COVID-19 during that three-month period, and if clinicians cannot identify another cause for these symptoms, you may need to be re-tested at that time.